 The 4 Types of Learning Styles

-As individuals we all learn and take in information differently.
-The way we articulate ourselves, the way we process certain conversations and even the way we read inside our heads.
+As individuals we absorb and communicate information differently.
+This is reflected in the way we articulate ourselves, the way we process certain conversations and even the way we read inside our heads.
 Certain subjects, or topics of conversations may be hard to grasp for some, but easy to interpret for others.
-Every student is different, and in educating ourselves we adapt to our own type of learning style and latch onto what makes us retain information most easily, and what kind of format or method we may confound.
+Every student is different, and in educating ourselves we adapt to our own type of learning style and latch onto what makes us retain information most easily.

-Because every student learns differently, learning styles are widely recognized in both classroom management theory and education theory in general (Advancement Course, 2017).
+The range of varied learning styles are widely recognised in both classroom management theory and education theory in general (Classroom Advancements, 2017).
 Learning styles are a popular concept in psychology and education and are intended to identify how people learn best.
-One of the most understandings of learning styles is that student learning falls under three categories: Visual, Auditory, Read and Write and Kinesthetic.
+One of the most prevalent understandings in the space is that learning styles for individuals can be different.
+Four broad categories for the preferred method of learning have been identified and include Visual, Auditory, Reading and Writing and Kinesthetic.
 Neil Fleming’s VARK model was introduced in 1987 and designed to help students and others learn about their individual learning preferences (Cherry, 2019).

 According to the VARK model, you are identified by whether you have a preference for the following: